-4.9.1 4.7.3 The Anti-Doping Organization Organizations shall develop a written strategy for retention of Samples and the documentation relating to the collection of such Samples so as to enable the Further Analysis of such Samples at a later date in accordance with Code Articles 6.5 and 6.6.
-Such strategy shall comply with the requirements of the International Standard for Laboratories and the International Standard for the Data Protection of Privacy and Personal Information, and shall take into account the purposes of analysis of Samples set out in Code Article 6.2, as well as (without limitation).
+4.9.1 Anti-Doping Organizations shall develop a written strategy for retention of Samples and the documentation relating to the collection of such Samples so as to enable the Further Analysis of such Samples at a later date in accordance with Code Articles 6.5 and 6.6.
+Such strategy shall comply with the requirements of the International Standard for Laboratories and the International Standard for Data Protection and shall take into account the purposes of analysis of Samples set out in Code Article 6.2.
 Anti-Doping Organizations shall put a Sample into long term storage if an APMU requests them to do so.

-Anti-Doping Organizations shall consider the following elements: or circumstances (without limitation) when considering long term storage or Further Analysis of Samples:
+Anti-Doping Organizations shall consider the following elements or circumstances (without limitation) when considering long term storage or Further Analysis of Samples;

-- a) Laboratory and APMU recommendations; - b) The possible need for retroactive analysis in connection with the Athlete Biological Passport program; - c) New or enhanced detection methods to be introduced in the future relevant to the Athlete, sport and/or discipline; - d) Samples collected from Athletes meeting some or allany of the criteria set out at Article 4.5; - e)Any other information made available to the Anti-Doping Organization justifying long-term storage or Further Analysis of Samples at the Anti-Doping Organization's discretion.
+- a) Laboratory and APMU recommendations; - b) The possible need for retroactive analysis in connection with the Athlete Biological Passport program; - c) New or enhanced detection methods introduced in the future relevant to the Athlete, sport and/or discipline; - d) Samples collected from Athletes meeting any of the criteria set out at Article 4.5; - e) Any other information made available to the Anti-Doping Organization justifying long-term storage or Further Analysis of Samples at the Anti-Doping Organization's discretion.